amirh89/projects/Django/README.md

-Hello
+Hello.
-This is my django projects
+This is my django project.